Hofer Energy and Link Preserving Diffeomorphisms in Higher Genus: Quantitative Heegaard-Floer homology and a Künneth Formula

 \section{Quantitative Heegaard-Floer homology and a Künneth Formula}

 We recall the construction of Heegaard-Floer homology and link spectral invariants.
-We are mainly following \cite[Section 6]{CGHMSS22}, although we are considering homology instead of cohomology, and our conventions differ slightly from theirs.
+After giving an overview of the theory and providing some of its properties, in Section \ref{sec:monotonicity} we carry out the proof of monotonicity of the class of Lagrangian links we are going to use, and in Section \ref{sec:kunneth} we sketch the proof of a Kunneth formula as contained in \cite{MT}.
+We mainly follow \cite[Section 6]{CGHMSS22}, although we are considering homology instead of cohomology, and our conventions differ slightly from theirs.
 Moreover, we weaken the necessary conditions for the definition of the homology in the case of surfaces with genus.

 Let $\Sigma_g$ be a closed, symplectic surface, and $\underline{L}$ be a collection of $k+g$ circles satisfying the conditions detailed in Definition \ref{defn:pre-monLink} setting $p=0$.
 Let $\varphi\in \Ham(\Sigma_g)$ be a Hamiltonian diffeomorphism defined by a Hamiltonian $H$, and such that $\forall i, j=1,\dots, k+g$, $\varphi(L_i)\pitchfork L_j$.